- Code of Conduct Archives

+The following procedure covers the use of all University facilities, such as, but not limited to, Busch Student Center, academic facilities, etc., by chartered Student Organizations for business meetings and/or all other activities.
 Use of community or off-campus facilities is the responsibility of the Students involved.
 While no listing of approved facilities is maintained, assistance in locating facilities may be available in the Student Involvement Center.

-3.5.1 Residence hall common areas are available to Student Organizations with prior approval from appropriate personnel in the Department of Housing and Residence Life.
+A. Residence hall common areas are available to Student Organizations with prior approval from appropriate personnel in the Department of Housing and Residence Life.

-3.5.2 When rental fees are applicable, payment must be made by interdepartmental order (IDO) or a check made payable to Saint Louis University.
+B. When rental fees are applicable, payment must be made by interdepartmental order (IDO) or a check made payable to Saint Louis University.
 This payment must accompany the reservation and will be returned if the reservation is canceled.

-3.5.3 After satisfactory registration and reservation of space, requests for food and beverages must be made with a representative of University Dining Services, Busch Student Center, 977-1559.
+C. After satisfactory registration and reservation of space, requests for food and beverages must be made with a representative of University Dining Services, Busch Student Center, 977-1559.

-3.5.4 Particular policies governing the cancellation of facility reservations are at the discretion of the chief administrator of the particular facility and will be explained at the time the reservation is made.
+D. Particular policies governing the cancellation of facility reservations are at the discretion of the chief administrator of the particular facility and will be explained at the time the reservation is made.

 Publicity for Student-sponsored events, activities or elections is the responsibility of the sponsoring organization or Student candidate.
 Bulletin boards are conveniently placed for the use of Students, faculty and staff.
 Departmental bulletin boards also are conveniently located and clearly marked for departmental use only.
 Posters, displays or other forms of publicity must comply with the following regulations.
 Additional information may be obtained from the Student Involvement Center, located in BSC 319.

 A. Posters and Displays